 AGENT SEARCHES and professional book editing.
 Need help polishing (or finishing) your book, or finding an agent?
 PhD, award-winning writer/editor offers expert manuscript upgrades in your own style and customized agent searches, pitch letters, and synopses to get your work into print.
 Two NY agents recently asked for the latest novel I edited.
 Another author has a publisher for his memoir.
 Competitive rates.
 Contact Michele Cooper at firstname.lastname@example.org Website: www.bookeditingsolutions.com.

-AUTHORS NEED instant gratification?
-We’ll print, bind, and ship your books in 2 days.
+AUTHORS NEED INSTANT GRATIFICATION?
+We’ll print, bind, and ship your books in two days.
 High-quality, perfect-bound books, full-color covers, easy ordering, helpful staff.
 Casebound and coil-bound also available.
 Our authors just love us!
 For details, visit www.48hrbooks.com or call (800) 231-0521.

-AWARD-WINNING fiction writer, graduate of Iowa Writers’ Workshop, creative writing teacher for 35 years, provides personalized manuscript editing.
+AWARD WINNING FICTION WRITER, graduate of Iowa Writers’ Workshop, creative writing teacher for 35 years, provides personalized manuscript editing.
 I offer detailed editing, honest evaluation, and sensitive critique.
-I work with new and experienced writers, fiction and nonfiction.
+I work with new and experienced writers, fiction andnonfiction.
 Contact Hugh Cook.
 E-mail: email@example.com.
-Website: http://hugh-cook.ca.
+Website: hugh-cook.ca.

-EDITORS.
-Acclaimed authors Marcy Dermansky (Bad Marie) and Jürgen Fauth (Kino) will help you improve your novel, short story, or creative nonfiction.
-We provide a detailed rewriting strategy, including big picture structural suggestions and thorough line edits on the manuscript.
+EDITOR.
+Acclaimed author Marcy Dermansky (Bad Marie) will help you improve your novel, short story, or memoir.
+I provide a detailed rewriting plan, including big-picture structural suggestions and line edits on the manu-script.
 E-mail: email@example.com.
-Website: http://mjedit.com.
+Website: http://marcydermansky.com/editing-services.

-PRIZE-WINNING fiction writer, recipient of 2008 award from the Academy of Arts and Letters, an O. Henry, a Pushcart, multiple publications in the Best American Short Stories, offers editing and writing coaching services.
+PRIZE-WINNING FICTION-WRITER, recipient of 2008 Award from the Academy of Arts and Letters, an O. Henry, a Pushcart, publications in the Best American Short Stories, offers writing coaching services.
 Teaching experience at Barnard College and the New School, 15 years working privately with clients.
 E-mail: firstname.lastname@example.org.

 UNLOCK THE POTENTIAL of your manuscript!
-Professional editor and published author provides personalized and comprehensive editorial services to new and experienced fiction and nonfiction writers.
-In-depth evaluation, constructive critique, plot/character development, line-by-line editing, rewrites.
+Want to write a good book?
+I can help.
+My powerful and comprehensive editorial services will give your manuscript an edge.
+In-depth evaluation, plot/character development, line editing, rewrites.
 Benefit from years of editorial experience at major publishing houses.
-Contact Helga Schier, PhD, phone: (310) 828-8421, e-mail: email@example.com.
+Helga Schier, PhD, website: www.withpenandpaper.com, phone: (310) 828-8421, e-mail: email@example.com.

 WRITING COACH/EDITOR.
 Nurturing but whip-cracking, well-connected author of Bang the Keys (Penguin) will help you unleash the true fabulosity in your projects and bring them to fruition in the real world before depression or drink destroy your nerve!
 Fiction, nonfiction, scripts, poetry, doctoral dissertations, and MFA theses.
 E-mail: email@example.com.
 For more (including writing exercise app): www.bangthekeys.com.

-26-YEARA-OLD program developed by Pulitzer Prize–winning poet Philip Schultz helps fiction writers and poets reach their potential.
-Workshops in NYC, Tucson, San Francisco, Amsterdam, Paris, and online.
+27 YEAR OLD program developed by Pulitzer Prize–winning poet Philip Schultz.
+Fiction and Poetry Workshops for writers at all levels in NYC, Tucson, San Francisco, Amsterdam, and online.
 Tutorials available.
-Former students include Pulitzer Prize winner Jennifer Egan and Martha McPhee.
+“The most personal of the programs”—The New York Times.
+Former students include Pulitzer Prize–winning novelist, National Book Award finalists, Pushcart Prize winners and more.
 Phone: (212) 255-7075.
 Website: www.writerstudio.com.

-GREATER PHILADELPHIA Wordshop Studio supports writers in the development of their individual voices and practice of their craft.
-Workshops in Center City and Delaware County, following the Amherst Writers & Artists (AWA) method.
+GREATER PHILADELPHIA WORDSHOP STUDIO supports writers in the development of their individual voices and practice of their craft.
+Workshops in Center City and Delaware County, PA, following the Amherst Writers & Artists (AWA) method.
 Writers of all ages, levels of experience, and genres welcome.
-Phone: (610) 853-0296.
-E-mail: firstname.lastname@example.org.
+Phone: (610) 853-0296. e-mail: email@example.com.
 Website: www.philawordshop.com.

 ONLINE WRITING CLASSES from Creative Nonfiction magazine, the voice of the genre.
-Our 10-week classes in memoir, personal essay, narrative medicine, narrative journalism, online workshop, and more provide professional guidance, motivating deadlines, and a supportive community of writers.
-Flexible schedules to suit your needs.
-Contact firstname.lastname@example.org or visit www.creativenonfiction.org/online-classes.
+Our 4-week summer classes in personal essay, magazine writing, and more, provide professional guidance, motivating deadlines, and a supportive community of writers.
+Flexible schedule to suit your needs.
+Learn more at www.creativenonfiction.org/online-classes.